 For clauses 3, 5, and 6, the agency may withhold a provider’s authorization or payment for a period of time not to exceed three months beyond the time that the condition above has been corrected.

-Notify your technical liaison at least 10 days prior to closing a provider’s registration or taking any other action to enforce any of these policies, except clause 4.
+Notify your policy specialist at least 10 days prior to closing a provider’s registration or taking any other action to enforce any of these policies, except clause 4.

 Agencies must amend their County and Tribal Child Care Fund Plan prior to implementation.

 To amend your County and Tribal Child Care Fund Plan to implement these policies, complete the Child Care Assistance Program County and Tribal Child Care Plan Amendment DHS-5107A (PDF) and submit it to DHS for approval.

 Receipt of federal, state or local funds by a child care provider either directly or through a child care assistance recipient does NOT establish an employee-employer relationship between the provider and the county or state.

 Minnesota Rules 3400.0110

 Minnesota Statutes 119.125